 Know yourself.
 Know your health.

-Four Components of Cancer Risk Assessment
+Four Components of Genetics and Risk Assessment

 1. Initial assessment